GZL-hub/GeoQuiz/README.md

-Geoquiz App for android made by Goo Zong Lin
+Geoquiz App for android made using kotlin